Chip-In:

 Academic Research & Surveys

-Image 1 Image 2 Image 3 Image 4
+Image 1 Image 2

 User Journey & User Flow

-We expanded our target audience beyond travellers to include socially active users who regularly chip in for group expenses—like birthday presents, shared meals, and event costs.
+We expanded our target audience beyond travellers to include socially active users who regularly chip in for group expenses like birthday presents, shared meals, and event costs.

 Our user journey mapping revealed that the saving and coordination process could easily become complex without a clear structure.

-To ensure a seamless experience, we carefully mapped out the user flow to reduce cognitive load and guide users through group goal-setting, contribution tracking, and spending—all in a way that felt intuitive and collaborative.
+To ensure a seamless experience, we carefully mapped out the user flow to reduce cognitive load and guide users through group

 Image 9 Image 10